Ever wondered how to make corn fritters like your favourite cafe? This easy recipe will have you cafe dining at home in no time.

 Even though I love my fresh corn, corn kernels are something that I do keep in the freezer for emergency cooking.
 I have even been know to have a tin or two in the cupboard.

-This recipe works just as well with freshly picked ears or corn, or with corn you have fished out of the freezer.
 On this occasion I served them with some tomato relish which had been sitting unopened in the cupboard for a little while.
 Actually the relish was the reason why I made the fritters.
 It’s residency in the cupboard was starting to annoy me, the duration way too long.
 The relish needed to be evicted, used.

 You could make this meal even more substantial.
 For breakfast adds some bacon rashers and a few slow cooked roma tomatoes.
 Brunch?
 Add a fresh green salad to accompany the relish.